Discover all the tax services we offer

 These rules apply regardless of how long you have been living abroad; even if you become a resident of a foreign country, you will still need to file a U.S. tax return each year.

-Not necessarily.
-Most mutual funds, index funds, or ETFs based in the U.S. are not considered to be PFICs, even if they include foreign investments.
+To determine whether an investment fund is classified as a PFIC, it is necessary to examine the fund’s underlying investments.
+Most mutual funds and index funds based in the U.S. are not considered to be PFICs, even if they include foreign investments.
 An asset can be classified as a passive foreign investment company if and only if it meets at least one of the following criteria:

 These tests must be applied every taxable year, so it is possible that a particular investment would not qualify as a PFIC one year but would the next.